Friday, April 25, 2014

 créditos: Autor não identificado

-Todos os pinguins selvagens vivem no Hemisfério Sul e embora seja sinónimo de gelo, apenas duas espécies vivem no continente da Antárctida.
+Todos os pinguins selvagens vivem no Hemisfério Sul e, embora, seja sinónimo de gelo, apenas duas espécies vivem no continente da Antárctida.

 Até já postamos sobre Happy Feet, esse filme delicioso.